 - Stiffness in the mornings which lasts less than 30 minutes.

 There is no cure for osteoarthritis.
-Mild cases can be controlled with regular exercise to keep joints supple, and over the counter medications.
+Mild cases can be controlled with regular exercise to keep joints supple, and pain relief medications.
 Losing excess weight is also recommended.
-For more severe pain a doctor may prescribe non-steroidal anti-inflammatory drugs (NSAIDs), or opioid medications such as codeine.
+For more severe pain, a doctor may prescribe non-steroidal anti-inflammatory drugs (NSAIDs), or opioid medications such as codeine.

 Other treatment options may include, electrical devices (TENS machines), heat and cold packs, physiotherapy, or even surgery.
 Further information on treatment options for osteoarthritis can be found here.